rekapap/form-validations/README.md

 # Form Validation

-Playing around with Form Validations using MDN resources
+Playing around with Form Validations followin MDN docs

 ## How to use it